danieldcl/forecastAPP/README.md

 	RandomForest: 10 trees, slow, requires RAM.
 	LinearRegression: fast, best for linear data.

+To use:

+	1. import a data set, the application currently only takes small data sets, if the data set is large, consider the amount of RAM in your computer.

-	1: select dependent attribute and independent attributes.
+	2. select dependent attribute and independent attributes.
-	2: pick a predicting model and specify the number of predictions.
+	3. pick a predicting model and specify the number of predictions.
-	3: run prediction and see the results.
+	4. run prediction and see the results.

-Machine Learning Python Libraries:
+Required Machine Learning Python Libraries:

 	scikit-learn
 	pandas